Flink explicitly supports three different notions of time:

 a class that extracts the timestamps from the events, and generates watermarks on demand.
 The

-easiest way to do this is by extending the
+easiest way to do this is by using a

 Flink features very expressive window semantics.